Gravitational radiation from binary systems in $f(R)$ gravity: A semi-classical approach: Constraints from observations

 \subsection{Starobinsky dark energy model}

-In the same year of publication of Hu-Sawicki model, Starobinsky also proposed a $f(R)$ dark energy model \cite{Starobinsky:2007hu}
+In the same year of publication of Hu-Sawicki model, Starobinsky also proposed a $f(R)$ dark energy model \cite{Starobinsky:2007hu},

 where $k, \lambda>0$ and $R_c$ is the curvature scale of the order of the cosmological constant.
-For large $R$, the model can be approximated as
+For large $R$, the model can be approximated as,

 Therefore, we identify the effective cosmological constant in the model as $ \Lambda_{eff}= \lambda R_c/2 $.
-The approximated forms of the Hu-Sawicki model (\ref{eq: hu sawicki approx}) and the Starobinsky model (\ref{eq: starobinsky approx}) are the same with the one to one mapping:
+The approximated forms of the Hu-Sawicki model, Eq.~(\ref{eq: hu sawicki approx}), and the Starobinsky model, Eq.~(\ref{eq: starobinsky approx}), are the same with the one to one mapping:

 However, this mapping does not hold for full theory and is only relevant at high curvature regime.
 For our purpose it is sufficient to assume the large $R$ approximated forms and therefore we get exactly same constraint on the Starobinsky model as we get in the Hu-Sawicki model.
 The only difference is that we need to keep the mapping in the mind.